alexsun2/wordle/README.md

 Players have six attempts to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.

-Code not published for now

 Lab Partner: Shawhin Layeghi

+Code not published for now.

 ## Display
 <p align="center">